Telefonica Brasil S.A. (VIV) Stock: Understanding the Volatility

 The stock of Telefonica Brasil S.A.
-(VIV) has seen a 2.85% increase in the past week, with a 3.58% gain in the past month, and a 5.77% flourish in the past quarter.
-The volatility ratio for the week is 2.15%, and the volatility levels for the past 30 days are at 2.28% for VIV.
-The simple moving average for the last 20 days is 0.78% for VIV stock, with a simple moving average of -5.55% for the last 200 days.
+(VIV) has gone down by -2.38% for the week, with a -1.83% drop in the past month and a 5.76% rise in the past quarter.
+The volatility ratio for the week is 1.89%, and the volatility levels for the past 30 days are 2.18% for VIV.
+The simple moving average for the last 20 days is -1.99% for VIV stock, with a simple moving average of -7.33% for the last 200 days.

 Is It Worth Investing in Telefonica Brasil S.A.
 (NYSE: VIV) Right Now?